insta-advance/data-governance-tool/ISSUES.md

 Fixed by making Types MongoDatabase and PostgresDatabase.

 ---

+## <span style="color:green">(Solved)</span> Usability issue: Can't know the derived type of the Base type.

+When using the API especially KeyRelationships the derived type of the other Base type is not known.

+Fix: So that you don't have to guess from structure (impossible in some cases) or check in what endpoint the id exists at, a new endpoint Bases is introduced with a api/bases/gettype/{id} endpoint.

+ ---
 ## <span style="color:red">(TODO)</span> Usability issue: PUT in KeyRelationships/CompositeKeyField

 You can't change a primary key (composite) to update a relationship.